svetzal/phpspec-conventions/README.md

 # rdm-phpspec-customsuffix

-PHPSpec is a highly opinionated tool, and is hard-coded to deal with class files that have only the .php filename extension.
+PHPSpec is a highly opinionated tool, and is hard-coded to deal with class files that use only the .php filename extension.
 While this may be a good practice, it keeps people from adopting it as a test framework if their existing code-base doesn't exactly follow it's recommended practices, without a tremendous amount of disruptive change.